melissawm/acquire-docs/docs/PythonAPI.md

         """Checks if two DeviceState objects are not equal."""
 ```

-- `Closed`: Class variable of `DeviceState` that species when a device is not ready for configuration.
+- `Closed`: Enum-type class variable of `DeviceState` that species when a device is not ready for configuration.

-- `AwaitingConfiguration`: Class variable of `DeviceState` that species when a device is ready for configuration.
+- `AwaitingConfiguration`: Enum-type class variable of `DeviceState` that species when a device is ready for configuration.

-- `Armed`: Class variable of `DeviceState` that species when a device ready to stream data.
+- `Armed`: Enum-type class variable of `DeviceState` that species when a device ready to stream data.

-- `Running`: Class variable of `DeviceState` that species when a device is streaming data.
+- `Running`: Enum-type class variable of `DeviceState` that species when a device is streaming data.

 ## Class `Direction`